marvinpinto/ledger-reconciler/website/content/development.md

    (e.g. `content/releases/<NEW VERSION>.md`)
 1. Update `content/releases/_index.md` to reflect the unreleased state.
 1. Cut a new release: `yarn version --new-version <NEW VERSION>`
+1. Update the release notes on GitHub to point back to the website release page.

 [nodejs-current]: https://nodejs.org/en/download/current